 The impetus for this particular trip had three things behind it:

 The study of war is so much more than a study of strategy, maneuvering, and the calculated application of violence.
-The history of warfare (as all history does) teaches us many things, but it’s an especially good tool for teaching leadership, whether it’s for the personal or professional domains of our lives.
+The history of warfare (as does all history) teaches us many things, but it’s an especially good tool for teaching leadership, whether it’s for the personal or professional domains of our lives.
 Violence, to be sure, is the shroud of war.
 But within this covering fabric is the vast interweaving of human qualities, both base and noble.
-To study and learn from this collision of circumstance and character is one the best educations about human nature, human excellence, and human folly you’ll ever get.
+To study and learn from this collision of circumstance and character is one of the best educations in human nature, human excellence, and human folly you’ll ever get.
 “History is,” Lord Bolingbroke once said, “philosophy teaching by example.”
-Hopefully this type of liberal education, as it was intended, inspires each of us to emulate the virtuous and the noble.
+Hopefully this type of liberal education, as it was intended, inspires each of us to emulate the virtuous and the noble; to be guardians of civilization and civilized values.
 An education in any of the Liberal Arts is ultimately about improving the heart and mind, but historical study in particular provides the best laboratory for examining what human beings have actually done, said, and suffered.
 Literature, historical or otherwise, has the potential to greatly expand our empathetic and intellectual horizons.
 It’s a never ending journey of discovery.
 It has the potential to positively transform your life.

 Our first stop that morning, after touring the visitor center (where I bought my son a toy musket and canteen), was the federal army’s position along Cemetery Ridge.
 Union or federal army troops had retreated to this position (the high ground) and formed defensive lines during the 1st day of battle (It was a 3 day battle, July 1-3, 1863).